 Attach

-0.
+0. A UE, supporting IMS voice service over NB-IoT(GEO), camps on a NB-IoT(GEO) cell.

-1. the UE initiates the Attach procedure by the transmission of an Attach Request to the MME, including the Preferred Network Behaviour indicates "Control Plane CIoT EPS Optimisation is preferred".
+1. The UE initiates the Attach procedure by the transmission of an Attach Request to the MME, including the Preferred Network Behaviour indicates "Control Plane CIoT EPS Optimisation is preferred", its supporting of IMS voice over NB-IoT indication.

 2. The MME procees the Attach request from the UE.
 If the attach is successful, it sends an Attach Accept message to the UE.
 The MME indicates Control Plane CIoT EPS Optimisation is supported in the Supported Network Behaviour information.
-If IMS voice service over NB-IoT is supported when the UE is using the NB-IoT, the Support indication is contained in the message as well.
+If IMS voice service over NB-IoT is supported when the UE is using the NB-IoT(GEO) and the UE is allowed to use IMS voice over NB-IoT(GEO) based on the UE subscription information , the IMS voice over NB-IoT Support indication is contained in the message as well.

+If an ESM container is included in the attach request and IMS related APN is provided, an IMS PDN connection is established during the attachment.
+Otherwise, a separate PDN connection establishment procedure is performed to establish the IMS PDN connection.

 PDN connection establishment for IMS voice service

-3. Based on the IMS voice over NB-IoT Support indication, the UE can initiate a PDN connection establishement for IMS service by using an APN related to the IMS service.
+3. Based on the IMS voice over NB-IoT(GEO) Support indication, the UE can initiate a PDN connection establishement for IMS service by using an APN related to the IMS service, and the request PDN type is set as IP.

+4. If the IMS PDN connection is allowed to establish, a default bearer for the IMS PDN connection is established.

-4. Moreover, considering the dedicated bearer establishment triggered by IMS call setup will cause additional delays, the dedicated bearer can be pre-established combin with the default bearer establishment. wo EPS bearers ( EBI-1 and EBI-2) are established for the IMS PDN connection over NB-IoT.
+Moreover, considering the dedicated bearer establishment triggered by IMS call setup will cause additional delays, the dedicated bearer can be pre-established in combination with the default bearer establishment.
+The NB-IoT (GEO) RAT type is sent to PGW via the create session request.
+The PGW can make use of this information to grant dedicated bearer to be established for the IMS APN PDN connection.
+In this case, two EPS bearers (one default bearer identified by EBI-1 and one dedicated bearer identified by EBI-2) are established for the IMS PDN connection over NB-IoT(GEO).
+To prevent the use of the dedicated bearer before IMS voice session is established, the TFT binding to the dedicated bearer shall be set to block all packets from the UL and DL.

 Editor’s note: Whether new QCI is needed for supporting IMS voice service over NB-IoT NTN via GEO is FFS.

-5. EBI-1 and EBI-2 to the UE.
+5. The steps 7-12 in Annex F of TS 23.401 are reused.
+If both the default bearer and dedicated bearer are activiated, the EBI-1 and EBI-2 are provided to the UE.

+After the IMS PDN connection is established, the UE can perform IMS registration as specidifed in clause 5.2.2 of TS 23.228 [x], which is via the default bearer of the IMS PDN connection.
+Then the UE can initiate IMS voice call setup.

 IMS call setup 6.
 The UE can initiate IMS signalling negotiation with remote UE by using CP CIoT EPS Optimisation as defined in clause 5.3.4B.2.
-The NAS PDU carries the encrypted uplink IMS signalling and EBI-1 to the eNodeB of the NB-IoT .
+The NAS PDU carries the encrypted uplink IMS signalling and EBI-1 to the eNodeB of the NB-IoT(GEO).
+The UE maps to NAS PDU carrying the IMS signalling to the SRBx,

-6a. the eNodeB of the NB-IoT, based on configuration, may retrieve the EPS negotiated QoS profile from the MME.
+6a. the eNodeB of the NB-IoT(GEO), based on configuration, may retrieve the EPS negotiated QoS profile from the MME.
 The QoS profile may be applied to prioritise between requests from different UEs.